Things to see and do right now

 Saved in the nick of time

-The Rotunda's place on top of a ridge wasn't always so sure.
+The Rotunda was in the worst state of all of the temples in the park.
 When we began to restore this exquisite building in 2008, the project quickly turned into a rescue.
-Alongside rot and decay, we found the delicate but cracked plaster dome was about to give way as the woodwork behind it had all rotted.
+Alongside rot and decay, we found the delicate and cracked plaster dome was about to give way as the woodwork behind it had all rotted.
 Find out more inside the Rotunda.

 Since 1996 our outdoors team have been replanting the park to how it looked in the 18th century.
-Using Croome's extensive archive documents, which include surveys, maps and bills, the team have replanted trees, flowers and shrubs to reinstate vast swathes of shrubberies which had been lost in the 20th century.
+Using Croome's extensive archive documents, which include surveys, plant lists, maps and bills, the team have replanted thousands of trees, flowers and shrubs to reinstate vast swathes of shrubberies which had been lost in the 20th century.

 All ploughed up

-When we arrived in 1996 the parkland was being used for arable agriculture and some of the 18th-century shrubberies had been ploughed up.
+When we took on the parkland in 1996 the fields were used for arable agriculture and some of the 18th-century shrubberies had been ploughed away.
 It was a massive task to reinstate the parkland's original purpose but since then we have restored 400 acres to wildflower meadow and pasture.
-Take a walk into the park to see how we've done.
+Take a walk into the park to see how we've done

 Rescued from ruin